iterative/dvc.org/public/static/docs/user-guide/large-dataset-optimization.md

 by DVC in the <abbr>workspace</abbr> causes <abbr>cache</abbr> corruption.
 These 2 link types thus require using cache **protected mode** (see the `cache.protected` config option in `dvc config cache`).
-Finally, a 4th "linking" option is to actually copy files from/to the cache, which is safe but inefficient – especially for large files (several GBs or more).
+Finally, a 4th "linking" alternative is to actually copy files from/to the cache, which is safe but inefficient – especially for large files (several GBs or more).

 > Some versions of Windows (e.g. Windows Server 2012+ and Windows 10 Enterprise)